WinterLab: Developing a low-cost, portable experiment platform to encourage engagement in the electronics lab: The platform

+Despite the challenges encountered while working with the prototype, in an anonymous survey offered to them after the trial sessions to express their opinions on the experience, the student volunteers praised the all-in-one nature of the device and its ability to directly interface with their computers and indicated that if such a device were provided along with the course, they would be likely to use it for projects outside the curriculum.

+Informed by this live testing with members of our intended audience, we felt ready to incorporate the lessons we had learned as we moved into the final stages of production of the experiment platform: its design and manufacturing as a printed circuit board (PCB).
+The layout of the PCB was done by co-author Gilbert, who also arranged its production and population with our chosen components by an outside circuit board manufacturing company.
+After procuring the remaining hardware that would accompany the board, including a set of grabber-hook test lead cables, a solderless breadboard, and a USB cable, we now had a small fleet of \textit{Winterlab}s, bundled into self-contained kits and ready to be deployed in the undergraduate electronics laboratory.

-\section{The platform}
+\section{The \Winterlab platform}

-The \textit{WinterLab} electronics learning platform, \edddm{named for the chilly weather commonly encountered around its home institution,} consists of a microcontroller-based development board built to interface with a solderless prototyping breadboard \ed{(Figure \ref{fig:boardonly})}, and a cross-platform graphical software interface \ed{(Figure \ref{fig:gui})}.
-It provides the user with \ed{implementations of} the typical instruments found in a \ed{science} undergraduate-level electronics laboratory: oscilloscope, function generator, digital multimeter, and voltage source, and was designed to be low-cost, durable, ultra-portable, and highly versatile.
-All electronic design schematics, as well as source code for the microcontroller and user interface, are open-source and freely available online.
+Coming together more than a year after the project was initially proposed, the final version of the \Winterlab electronics learning platform consists of a microcontroller-based development board, built to interface with a solderless prototyping breadboard, and a cross-platform graphical software interface.
+It provides the user with implementations of the instruments found in a typical science undergraduate-level electronics laboratory: oscilloscope, function generator, digital multimeter, and voltage source.
+Putting the lessons learned from earlier prototype versions into play in its design, the final product is a robust, compact, low-cost, and highly versatile learning device, for which we have made all electronic and circuit board design files, as well as source code for the microcontroller and user interface, open-source and freely available online.